chainify/pallet-nolik/README.md

 }
 ```

-You can find the basic pallet configuration in `parameters_types!` block.
+You can find the basic pallet configuration in the `parameter_types!` block.
 - `MaxAddressOwners` is for the maximum number of owners of a particular address
-- `MaxWhiteListAddress` is for the maximum number of addresses in the while list of a particular address
+- `MaxWhiteListAddress` is for the maximum number of addresses in the whitelist of a particular address
-- `MaxBlackListAddress` is for the maximum number of addresses in the black list of a particular address
+- `MaxBlackListAddress` is for the maximum number of addresses in the blacklist of a particular address

 ### Substrate node with a built-in Nolik pallet